 You don’t have to do all 2½ hours at once!
 Instead, break it up through the week.
 For example, do 30 minutes on most or all days.
 If this sounds like a lot, split up the 30 minutes by doing something active for 10 minutes three times each day.

 Why is physical activity during pregnancy good for you?

-For healthy pregnant women, exercise can:
+For healthy pregnant women, regular exercise can:

 Is physical activity safe for all pregnant women?

-- Placenta previa.
-This is when the placenta sits low in the uterus and covers all or part of the cervix.
-The placenta supplies the baby with food and oxygen through the umbilical cord.
-The cervix is the opening to the uterus that sits at the top of the vagina.
+- You have placenta previa after 26 weeks of pregnancy.
+This is when the placenta lies very low in the uterus and covers all or part of the cervix.
+The placenta grows in your uterus and supplies the baby with food and oxygen through the umbilical cord.
+Placenta previa can cause heavy bleeding and other complications later in pregnancy.